A Guide to the Campbell County (Va.) Coroners' Inquisitions, 1821-1910 Campbell County (Va.) Coroners' Inquisitions, 1821-1910

 Preferred Citation

 Campbell County (Va.)
 Coroners' Inquisitions, 1821-1910.
 Local government records collection, Campbell County Court Records.
-The Library of Virginia, Richmond, VA 23219.
+The Library of Virginia, Richmond, Va.

 Acquisition Information

-These items came to the Library of Virginia in shipments of court records from Campbell County.
+These records came to the Library of Virginia in a transfer of court records from Campbell County in an undated accession.

 Historical Information